sbergot/wandering-mushroom/content/2020-12-01-streamlining-hacking.md

 equipment and if your game has those, the right skill.

 Then it should be a race.
 The player is trying to achieve his goal.
-The targeted system make progress on an *awareness* track.
-Each turn both sides roll a dice and advance on its track by a number of point depending on the result.
+The targeted system progresses on an *awareness* track.
+Each turns both sides roll a dice and advance on its track by a number of point depending on the result.

 * Oblivious: no indication that anything is happening.
-If the player succeed at this step it is a total victory.
+If the player succeeds at this step it is a total victory.
 The goal is achieved without any negative consequence.
 * Alerted: something is happening but few elements are available.
 At this point the attacker risks are rising quickly.
-Even if he succeed at this step he has left some minor traces.
+Even if he succeeds at this step, he has left some minor traces.
 From now on the target might decide to shutdown its system in some cases to protect valuable assets.
 Shutting down the system might still be a form of minor victory for the attacker.
 * Attack located: the system knows what is targeted and what means are used.
 It is now able to defend itself actively.
 Next rolls attacker rolls should be